 Ruth brings a wealth of experience in commercial law to this important position.
 A Cantabrian who studied at Canterbury University, Ruth worked at Meridian Energy and several large law firms in New Zealand, the UK and Australia before relocating from Melbourne to join Ōtākaro.

-Annemarie Settle - General Manager, Communications and Stakeholder Engagement
+Annemarie Mora - General Manager, Communications and Stakeholder Engagement

 Annemarie has implemented and led major, high-profile communications and engagement functions for infrastructure programmes in Australia and Canterbury.
 This included major busway and motorway projects in Queensland, before leading the award winning communications approach for the $2 billion transport programme in the west of Brisbane.
 After moving to Christchurch in December 2010, she established and led communications for SCIRT for four years, where her focus was on keeping the people of Christchurch at the heart of the rebuild.

 The Ōtākaro Senior Leadership Team: (left to right) Annemarie Settle, Robert Fiske, Albert Brantley, Dave Mills, Ruth Keating and Keith Beal.